Pre-Conference Morning Workshops

 C. Employer-led Direct Contracting: High-Value Care at Lower Cost

 This workshop showcases five high-performance health care organizations that excel in clinical, financial, and administrative risk management.
 Learn how these organizations deliver improved health outcomes while curbing costs.
-Examine direct contracting models that significantly reduce financial burden while optimizing care delivery.
+Examine direct contracting models that are scalable, significantly reducing financial burden while optimizing care delivery.

 D. Break Through the Status Quo: Become a Next Generation Benefits Firm

-- Know what it takes to transform into a next generation benefits firm
+- Learn the three steps to transform into a next-generation benefits firm

 President, Bottom Line Solutions, Inc.;

 Author, DO or DIE: Reinventing Your Benefits Agency for Post-Reform Success

 E: Mitigate Social Determinants of Health: Explore Active Industry-Community Efforts and Results

 - Explore a data-driven approach to community health

 - Case study of how a 10-hospital health system and community partners are improving outcomes